-The explained or unexplained absence of a student from school for more than fourteen consecutive calendar days without notice of returning to school constitutes constructive notice of cancellation to the school.
-If a student leaves the school, is not in attendance for fourteen calendar days, and has not contacted the school, the Director of Student Services will send a certified letter to notify the student of the withdrawal.
-If the student does not come in to complete the exit counseling, the Financial Aid Administrator will mail it to the student by certified mail within 30 days of the date of determination of the withdrawal.
-Students may also be withdrawn if all the courses in which the student is currently scheduled are given an W grade due to noncompletion of the course.
+The explained or unexplained absence of a student from school for more than fourteen (14) consecutive calendar days constitutes constructive notice of cancellation to the school.
+If a student leaves the school without notice and is not in attendance for 14 calendar days, Student Services will send a certified letter to notify the student of the withdrawal.
+If the student does not come in to complete the exit counseling, the Financial Aid Administrator will mail it to the student within 30 days of the date of determination of the withdrawal.